cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Self-Agency Development**

 * Self-agency is the development of internal representations of being an active, effective agent in the world, including the interpersonal world.
-* Self-experiences accompanying self-agency development: mastery, self-efficacy.
+* **Self-experiences accompanying self-agency development**: mastery, self-efficacy.
-* Self-experiences accompanying lack of self-agency development: helplessness, ineffectiveness, hopelessness.
+* **Self-experiences accompanying lack of self-agency development**: helplessness, ineffectiveness, hopelessness.

 **Development of Self-Agency**